English, Ph.D.

 Course Requirements

-Students must complete for credit a minimum of 54 semester hours of graduate courses, exclusive of 12 credit hours for the dissertation.
-Postgraduate hours completed more than seven years prior to a student's admission into TCU's English graduate program may not count toward requirements; the graduate advisor will determine applicable credit on a case-by-case basis.
+Students must complete for credit a minimum of 45 semester hours of graduate courses, exclusive of 12 credit hours for the dissertation.
+The graduate advisor assesses all transferred graduate credit hours, and it is possible that postgraduate hours completed more than seven years prior to a student's admission into TCU's English graduate program may not be counted toward requirements if they are deemed outdated relative to the present state of the field; the graduate advisor will determine applicable credit on a case-by-case basis.

 Pedagogy (6 hours) | ||